 Senior Care Certifications 101

-Where to get them and why they're important.
+Learn where to get senior care certifications and why they're important.

 You enjoy working with seniors and have plenty of experience providing companionship, assistance, and care.
 Maybe you've cared for your own parents or grandparents, or worked at an assisted living facility or nursing home.
 You know you're qualified.
 So why do you need to get certified?